elixirlabs/imgout/README.md

 # Usage

-Install graphsmagick, memcached and fetch the repo:
+Install graphicsmagick, memcached and fetch the repo:

 ```shell
 brew install graphicsmagick # necessary for exmagick